Marshal Bennett: 1840s

 An incident off Samboangan (Zamboanga City), Mindanao, on 14 June 1842 caused salvage litigation.
 The barque Ann was stranded on a coral reef.
 She was assisted by the Marshal Bennett, the Australia Packet, and two boats from the Cyrus whaler.
-Seeking repair, and not permitted it on the Philippines, the Ann went in convoy with the Marshal Bennett and Marshal Bennettto Surabaya.
+Seeking repair, and not permitted it on the Philippines, the Ann went in convoy with the Marshal Bennett to Surabaya.
 In court 5% of the value of her tea cargo was awarded by Stephen Lushington to the rescuers, most going to the masters of the Marshal Bennett.

 In March 1843 the Marshal Bennett was up for sale, at the East Country Dock, Rotherhithe, commander R. L. Hunter.

 While lying in the Brunswick Dock, Liverpool, with a cargo of cotton and cannel coal, the Marshal Bennett suffered fire damage on 16 May 1846.
 The owner was its master Captain Walters.
 Water from fire engines filled the barque to above the level of the deck.
 On 20 July 1847, the Marshal Bennett sailed from Cowes for Riga.

 In January 1848 the Marshal Bennett was at Naples, captain M'Ausland, arrived from Alexandria.
 Lloyd's List in October of that year had her at Constantinople, same captain, owner Rogers.
 On the night of 3 December 1848 she was in The Downs in a storm, while bound for Constantinople, and suffered a collision in which she lost the bowsprit and a crew member, with the Christiana, for New York.
 Litigation followed (Edmund Hammond and others v.
 John Rogers and John Rodd), with the decision of the High Court of Admiralty appealed to the Privy Council, which upheld it.